Marina Tsvetaeva: Last years: Return to the Soviet Union

 On 31 August 1941, Tsvetaeva hanged herself in Yelabuga.
 She left a note for her son Georgy ("Mur"): "Forgive me, but to go on would be worse.
 I am gravely ill, this is not me anymore.
 I love you passionately.
 Do understand that I could not live anymore.
 Tell Papa and Alya, if you ever see them, that I loved them to the last moment and explain to them that I found myself in a trap."

-According to the book The Death of a Poet: The Last Days of Marina Tsvetaeva, the local NKVD department tried to force Tsvetaeva to start working as their informant, which left her no choice other than to die by suicide.
+According to the book The Death of a Poet: The Last Days of Marina Tsvetaeva, the local NKVD department tried to force Tsvetaeva to start working as their informant, which left her no choice other than to kill herself.

 Tsvetaeva was buried in Yelabuga cemetery on 2 September 1941, but the exact location of her grave remains unknown.

 Her son Georgy volunteered for the Eastern Front of World War II and died in battle in 1944.
 Her daughter Ariadna spent 16 years in Soviet prison camps and exile and was released in 1955.
 Ariadna wrote a memoir of her family; an English-language edition was published in 2009.
 She died in 1975.

 In the town of Yelabuga, the Tsvetaeva house is now a museum; there is a monument to her.
 The apartment in Moscow where she lived from 1914 to 1922 is now a museum as well.
 Much of her poetry was republished in the Soviet Union after 1961, and her passionate, articulate and precise work, with its daring linguistic experimentation, brought her increasing recognition as a major Russian poet.

 A minor planet, 3511 Tsvetaeva, discovered in 1982 by Soviet astronomer Lyudmila Karachkina, is named after her.